t8nker/Discord-role-channel-spammer/README.md

 # DiscordRole-Channel-spammer
 These are simple bot commands my friend wanted so he could mess with a server.

-The bot need admin to work, just disguise your bot  to look legit and send the invite link to  the owner or someone with admin. then run the commands.
+The bot needs admin to work, just disguise your bot  to look legit and send the invite link to  the owner or someone with admin. then run the commands.

+I am  NOT responsible for any damage caused and cannot be held liable if you are punished.
 Use at your own risk.

+Edit `index.js` and enter your discord bot token

 prefix is '-'